thkukuk/atomic-updates_and_etc/README.md

 In the end, this is what systemd is already doing today.

-Applications install their default configuration in `/usr/share/defaults/\<application\>/`.
+Applications install their default configuration in `/usr/share/defaults/<application>/`.
 The admin can copy this configuration file to `/etc` and adjust that.
-The application prefers the `/etc/` version over the `/usr/share/defaults/\<application\>/` version.
+The application prefers the `/etc/` version over the `/usr/share/defaults/<application>/` version.
 This possibility is important if the configuration file is in a format, where parts cannot be overwritten easily, like xml or json.

-If the format of the configuration file allows overrides of entries, there should be a `/etc/appconfig.d` directory in which local changes can be written.
+If the format of the configuration file allows overrides of entries, there should be a `/etc/application.conf.d` directory in which local changes can be written.
 The application has to merge this entries when reading the configuration.

 As workflow:
 * Applications looks for `/etc/application.conf`.
 * If this file does not exist, load `/usr/share/defaults/application/application.conf`
 * Look for overrides in `/etc/application.conf.d` and merge them

-* admin can diff which changes he made
-* this works with even complex configuration files stored in xml or json format

-Contra:
-* admin will not notice, if the original configuration file was changed during an update, he has to active watch for this
-* after an update of the configuration file, the admin has to manually merge his changes to the new configuration file
-* after an update, the admin cannot diff anymore his version with the original one to see, which changes he made

 See https://www.freedesktop.org/software/systemd/man/systemd.unit.html#Examples, "Overriding vendor settings" for more details and examples.